mesosphere/dcos-docs-site/pages/1.11/overview/architecture/node-types/index.md

 navigationTitle:  Node Types
 title: Node Types
 menuWeight: 1
-excerpt: Understanding the three types of nodes: master, private and public
+excerpt: Understanding the three types of nodes
 enterprise: false
 ---

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

 A DC/OS node is a virtual or physical machine on which DC/OS components run.
 DC/OS nodes are networked together to form a DC/OS cluster.

 A DC/OS cluster is composed of three types of nodes: master nodes, private agent nodes, and public agent nodes.